 |Titans are awesome.
 Yes, they are.
 Embrace the God-Machines of the Imperium!|

 The Titan Orders were eventually united under a single organization, the Collegia Titanica, because the Fabricator-general of Mars got sick of trying to keep track of every individual order.
-This didn't prevent the different Legios themsevles to have varying loyalties to specific Forge Worlds, and continue their own individualistic cultures, doctrines and traditions, hence as we can see in Tempestus, Legio Tempestus and Legio Invicta share different beliefs about the Emperor and the Omnissiah.
+This didn't prevent the different Legios themselves to have varying loyalties to specific Forge Worlds, and continue their own individualistic cultures, doctrines and traditions, hence as we can see in Tempestus, Legio Tempestus and Legio Invicta share different beliefs about the Emperor and the Omnissiah.

 |Read Titanicus by Dan Abnett.
 Seriously, it's an awesome book.|

 The princeps controls the Titan via a mind impulse unit, linking his mind with that of his metal steed, and having the god-engine become his own flesh and body.
 The Titan also possesses its own machine spirit, and its personality, such as aggressiveness, impatience and violent urges, can influence the princeps.
 The preceding princeps who formerly commanded the Titan also lend their personalities to the machine as well.
 So only the most gifted and strong-willed of men can become princeps controlling their own Titans.
 Not only that, the damage the Titan suffers rebounds as psycho-stigmatic wounds on the princeps, so no tanking hits the way a Gundam pilot does.
+Beware if you suffer a critical hit or reactor leak, for this can have repercussions on your Titan as the battle goes on!

-The Titan crew also includes the moderati, which is my favorite position, thanks to Moderati Tarses from Titanicus, and who doesn't love firing the Strength D weapons mounted on a hulking metal colossus?
+The Titan crew also includes the moderati, which is my favorite position, thanks to Moderati Tarses from Titanicus, and who doesn't love firing the devastating weapons mounted on a hulking metal colossus?
 Plus I don't need to experience the damned psycho-stigmatic feedback.
 The moderatii man the sensors or the Titan weapons, all working together to locate the enemy before firing upon them.
 There are also Tech-Priests in the plasma generator room, assisted by servitors to ensure the enginr doesn't blow up.
 Of course, depending on the size of a Titan, the size of the crew would wary as well, so you can have about 5 dudes manning a Warhound Titan while 12 dudes would be required to run a single Warlord.

 |Titan Legions have their own Skitarii maniples escorting them as foot soldiers.
 Necessary as both meatshields and cannon fodder.|